vizzie-tx/epub3-template/README.md

  1. Create content in OEBPS directory.
  2. Update navigation.xhtml with links to content files
  3. Update OEBPS/content.opf.
 Make sure all files in OEBPS directory are included.
+ 4. Set the name of the epub in build.sh
  4. Run ./build.sh - this will:
     1. Backup each font in ./fonts if a backup doesn't exist
     2. Restore each font from backup if a backup does exist